-ACRC members are required, when applicable, to adhere to the university's Conflict of Interest Policy.2
+ACRC members are required, when applicable, to adhere to the University's Conflict of Interest Policy.2

-6.4 Complaints and Appeals Subcommittee:
+5.4 Complaints and Appeals Subcommittee:

-The ACRC will establish a Complaints and Appeals Subcommittee from within its own membership and from the broader medical faculty community, each of these two groups supplying one-half of the subcommittee's total membership.
+The ACRC will establish a Complaints and Appeals Subcommittee on an adhoc basis, as needed, from within its own membership and from the broader medical faculty community, each of these two groups supplying one-half of the subcommittee's total membership on an as needed basis.
 The subcommittee will include at least four members.
 None of these members will be college Deans, Vice Deans, Associate Deans, or the DH of the department in which the complaint originates.
 The subcommittee's primary role is to hear and consider medical faculty complaints and appeals that remain unresolved through the use of standard CoM or university processes.
-The ACRC's role and the subcommittee's role in resolving complaints is described in detail in section 9.2.2, below.
+The ACRC's role and the subcommittee's role in resolving complaints is described in detail in section 8.2.2, below.